-During your period, your body goes through various changes and hormonal fluctuations, which can lead to a range of physical and emotional symptoms.
-These menstrual symptoms can include bloating, cramps, headaches, fatigue, mood swings, and food cravings (1).
+During your period, your body goes through various changes and hormonal fluctuations, which can lead to a range of physical and emotional discomfort.
+These menstrual signs can include bloating, cramps, headaches, fatigue, mood swings, and food cravings (1).

 Here are 8 foods you should avoid eating during your period, and many more that are worth considering.